 Recipe FAQs

-Why should I soak the poppy seeds first?
+Why should I soak poppy seeds before baking?

-Soaking the poppy seeds before adding them to your lemon muffin batter allows the mild nutty flavor to come out, complementing the lemon flavor nicely.
-Soaking them also avoids any crunchiness when you bite into your lemon poppy seed muffins.
-I recommend soaking them for a minimum of 1 hour, or my preference, overnight.
+Soaking the poppy seeds before adding them to your lemon muffin batter brings out their mild nutty flavor, complementing the lemon nicely.
+Soaking them also prevents them from being too crunchy when you bite into your lemon poppy seed muffins.
+I recommend soaking them for at least 1 hour or, preferably, overnight.

 What size scoop did you use to add the muffin batter to the liners?